 How to Earn an Occupational Endorsement

-You must earn at least 9 semester credits at the 100 level or above for an occupational endorsement.
-At least 30 percent of the program must be earned at UAF.
-A minimum of a 2.0 cumulative GPA is required in all work as well as in your major field.
-In addition, you must earn a minimum C- grade in courses required for your occupational endorsement.
-Some programs may require higher GPAs for major course work.
+Occupational endorsements require at least 9 semester credits at the 100 level or above.
+A minimum of a 2.0 cumulative GPA is required in all work in the occupational endorsement.
+In addition, students must earn a minimum C- grade in courses required for the occupational endorsement.
+Some programs may require higher GPAs for major coursework.

 Students seeking an occupational endorsement do not apply for graduation.
-Certifying that you have met all major requirements is the responsibility of your department faculty, who will notify the Office of Admissions and the Registrar.
+Certifying students have met all major requirements is the responsibility of the department faculty, who will notify the Office of the Registrar.

-If you want to use correspondence study credits from a school other than UAF to satisfy degree requirements, you must have the approval of those courses by the dean of the school or college from which you will graduate; otherwise, you take the risk the courses will not be accepted.
+If a student wants to use correspondence study credits from a school other than UAF to satisfy degree requirements, they must have the approval of those courses by the dean of the school or college from which they will graduate; otherwise, they take the risk the courses will not be accepted.

 Most universities have residency requirements that call for a certain number of credits toward a degree to be earned at the degree-granting school.
 At UAF, the residency requirement for occupational endorsements is 30 percent of the program.